On the intersection cohomology of the moduli of $\mathrm{SL}_n$-Higgs bundles on a curve: Introduction

-Theorem \ref{thm0.2} concerns Higgs bundles with respect to $D$ satisfying $\mathrm{deg}(D)>2g-2$.
-By taking global cohomology, it recovers an identity between the (stringy) \emph{intersection} E-polynomials for the $\mathrm{SL}_n$- and the $\mathrm{PGL}_n$-Higgs moduli spaces.
-This is analogous to the original Hausel--Thaddeus conjecture \cite{HT, Survey}; see Section \ref{HT_conj}.
+for each term on the righthand side the character $\kappa$ is matched with $\gamma$ via the Weil pairing and $q,L,L'$ are as in Theorem \ref{thm0.2}.
+This is analogous to the original Hausel--Thaddeus conjecture \cite{HT, Survey}.
 A natural question is if the intersection E-polynomial version of the Hausel--Thaddeus conjecture holds for $D= K_C$.
 This was recently conjectured by Mauri \cite{Mauri}, who also verified it for the case of $n=2$.
+We refer to Section \ref{HT_conj} for more discussions.

 \begin{rmk} In \cite[Remark 3.30]{Survey}, Hausel proposed that a version of the topological mirror symmetry conjecture \cite{HT} should hold without the coprime assumption between the degrees and the rank, and he asked what is the cohomology theory we should use to formulate this.
 As mentioned above, Mauri proposed to use \emph{intersection cohomology}.
 Theorem \ref{thm0.2} provides further evidence that intersection cohomology is the correct theory to formulate the topological mirror symmetry for possibly singular moduli spaces.
 Our reasons come naturally from the decomposition theorem \cite{BBD} and the support theorem (Theorem \ref{thm1.1}). \end{rmk}